michaldarda/sy18nc/README.md

     ru:
       application:
-        link1: Birbevoon
+        link1: "привет"
-        link2: Hello # FIXME
+        link2: "Hello" # FIXME

 As you can see, it imported missing locales from base (en.yml in this case) and added useful `# FIXME` notice, informing you that there is something missing in this locales and you need to fix it.

 ## Issues

 Please post any issues via Github Issues.
-If you want to contribute, see [Contributing](#Contributing).
+If you want to contribute, see [Contributing](#contributing).

 ## Contributing